mhatzl/mantra-wiki/5-Requirements/5-REQ-coverage.md

 # `coverage`: Collect coverage data for traces

-As a product owner, I want to ensure that implemented requirements are tested, because this helps with certification and improves software quality.
+As a product owner, I want to ensure that implemented requirements are covered by tests, because this is required by safety-critical standards and improves software quality.

+## `coverage.traces`: Store information about covered traces

+- **Related Requirements**: [req(coverage.lines)], [req(trace.span)]

+It must be possible to store information about which trace was covered by a specific test case or test-run, because this information is important to get the requirement coverage.

+**Note:** This information may be inferred by combining trace span and line coverage information.

 ## `coverage.lines`: Store line coverage data